jdcloudcom/en/documentation/Elastic-Compute/Virtual-Machines/Operation-Guide/Instance/Create-Instance.md

 You can create an instance of the same configuration as your current instance, including information such as the region, instance type, image, VPC, security group, etc., without including information such as the availability zone, login password, instance name, and description, etc. Clone instance is a quick customized creation method, The detailed steps are as follows:

 1. Access [Virtual Machines Console](https://cns-console.jdcloud.com/host/compute/list) and enter the instance list page.
-Or access [JD Cloud Console](https://console.jdcloud.com) Click navigation bar on the left **Elastic Compute** - **Virtual Machines** to enter the instance list page.
+Or access [JD Cloud & AI Console](https://console.jdcloud.com) Click navigation bar on the left **Elastic Compute** - **Virtual Machines** to enter the instance list page.
 2. Select a region.
 3. Select the instance in the list where you want to create within the same configuration, click Operate - More - Clone Instance, or click More - Clone Instance on the details page of the instance where you want to create within the same configuration to enter the instance creation page.
 4. The creation method in the creation page is customized instance creation by default, and instance type, image, VPC, security group, etc. will be selected in the same configuration as the original instance by default, which you can change.
 In addition, you should select the availability zone, re-specify the login password, instance name, and description, etc.